espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Legendary Professional.md

 # Legendary Professional
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your fame has spread throughout the lands (for instance, if you have Warfare Lore, you might be a legendary general or tactician).
-This works as [[Legendary Performer]], except you gain higher-level jobs when you [[Earn Income]] with Lore.
+This works as [[Legendary Performer]], except you gain higher-level jobs when you [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/GM Screen/Earn Income]] with Lore.